-This section is to help prospective examinees become familiar with the test procedures of the DLPT5 multiple-choice Reading and Listening tests.
-Screen shots of what examinees will see on the computer screen are provided along with some explanations and descriptions of these screens.
+This section is to help prospective examinees become familiar with the test procedures of the DLPT5 multiple-choice Reading and Listening Tests.
+First, there will be a short description of what the examinees see before the actual test begins.
+Then screen shots of what examinees will see on the computer screen will be provided.